crt_dbg1 Sample: C Run-Time Basic Debugging Features

 If you are running Visual C++ Express Edition, you might need to install the Platform SDK before running this sample.
 For information on how to do this, see.

 To build and run this sample

-To see the output of the program as it progresses, set breakpoints in the code and then view the output in the command window for the program.
-Or, run Debug\crt_dbg1.exe at a command prompt.
+To see the output of the program as it progresses, set breakpoints in the code and then view the output in the program's command window.
+Or, run Debug\crt_dbg1.exe from the command line.

 This sample uses the following keywords:

-_asserte; _crtcheckmemory; _crtdumpmemoryleaks; _crtmemcheckpoint; _crtmemdifference; _crtmemdumpallobjectssince; _crtmemdumpstatistics; _crtsetdbgflag; _crtsetreportfile; _crtsetreportmode; _malloc_dbg; _rpt1; _rpt2; aboutbox; clear_crt_debug_field; createinstance; displaystring; free; get_size; helpstring; id; iid_is; malloc; module; outputheading; pointer_default; put_size; set_crt_debug_field; strcmp; strcpy_s; uuid
+_asserte; _crtcheckmemory; _crtdumpmemoryleaks; _crtmemcheckpoint; _crtmemdifference; _crtmemdumpallobjectssince; _crtmemdumpstatistics; _crtsetdbgflag; _crtsetreportfile; _crtsetreportmode; _malloc_dbg; _rpt1; _rpt2; aboutbox; clear_crt_debug_field; createinstance; displaystring; free; get_size; helpstring; id; iid_is; malloc; module; outputheading; pointer_default; put_size; set_crt_debug_field; strcmp; strcpy; uuid